 Causes of a food allergy

-A food allergy is caused when your immune system mistakenly treats harmless proteins found in certain foods as a threat.
-It releases a number of chemicals, which then triggers an allergic reaction.
+A food allergy is caused by your immune system handling harmless proteins in certain foods as a threat.
+It releases a number of chemicals, which trigger an allergic reaction.

 The immune system

 The immune system protects the body by producing specialised proteins called antibodies.

 Antibodies identify potential threats to your body, such as bacteria and viruses.
 They signal your immune system to release chemicals to kill the threat and prevent the spread of infection.

 In the most common type of food allergy, an antibody known as immunoglobulin E (IgE) mistakenly targets a certain protein found in food as a threat.
 IgE can cause several chemicals to be released, the most important being histamine.

 Histamine causes most of the typical symptoms that occur during an allergic reaction.
 For example, histamine:

 - causes small blood vessels to expand and the surrounding skin to become red and swell up

 - affects nerves in the skin, causing itchiness